thephpleague/html-to-markdown/README.md

 - Links and images are referenced inline.
 Footnote references (where image src and anchor href attributes are listed in the footnotes) are not used.
 - Blockquotes aren't line wrapped – it makes the converted Markdown easier to edit.

+### Dependencies

+HTML To Markdown requires PHP's [xml](http://www.php.net/manual/en/xml.installation.php), [lib-xml](http://www.php.net/manual/en/libxml.installation.php), and [dom](http://www.php.net/manual/en/dom.installation.php) extensions, all of which are enabled by default on most distributions.

+Errors such as "Fatal error: Class 'DOMDocument' not found" on distributions such as CentOS that disable PHP's xml extension can be resolved by installing php-xml.

 ### Architecture notes

-HTML To Markdown is a single file with no dependencies except for PHP 5.2.
-It uses native DOM manipulation libraries (DOMDocument), not regex voodoo, to convert code.
+HTML To Markdown is a single file that uses native DOM manipulation libraries (DOMDocument), not regex voodoo, to convert code.

 ### Contributors

 Many thanks to all [contributors](https://github.com/nickcernis/html2markdown/graphs/contributors) so far.
 Further improvements and feature suggestions are very welcome.

 ### How it works

 HTML To Markdown creates a DOMDocument from the supplied HTML, walks through the tree, and converts each node to a text node containing the equivalent markdown, starting from the most deeply nested node and working inwards towards the root node.

 ### To-do

 - Support for nested lists and lists inside blockquotes.
-- Preserve tags as HTML if they contain attributes that can't be represented with Markdown (e.g. `style`).
+- Offer an option to preserve tags as HTML if they contain attributes that can't be represented with Markdown (e.g. `style`).

 ### Trying to convert Markdown to HTML?